-Next, the vision for the fishery, expressed as management objectives, must be discussed and understood to set bounds and direct the MSE.
-Most importantly, managers, taking stakeholder input into account, should agree on reference points that define optimal levels of stock abundance (target reference points) and critically low levels of abundance (limit reference points).
+Next, the vision for the fishery, expressed as management objectives, must be discussed and agreed to set bounds and direct the MSE.
+Managers, taking stakeholder input into account, should agree on biomass reference points that define optimal levels of stock abundance (target reference points) and critically low levels of abundance (limit reference points).
 These target and limit reference points, in conjunction with the acceptable odds of achieving or breaching them, respectively, over a specific time period will help focus the MSE when testing candidate management procedures.
-Other objectives
+Other objectives can include

+MANAGEMENT OBJECTIVES

+Formally adopted, measurable goals for the fishery, such as an abundant population and high catch, and the timeline and likelihood of achieving them.

+REFERENCE POINTS

-MANAGEMENT OBJECTIVES REFERENCE POINTS PERFORMANCE INDICATORS Formally adopted, measurable Benchmarks used to compare A quantitative expresion of a goals for the fishery, such the current status of a fishery management objective used as an abundant management system against a to evaluate how well population and high desirable (target reference the objectives are catch, and the timeline point) or undesirable (limit being achieved.
-For and likelihood of example, the average reference point) state.
-Often achieving defined in management catch level over a 10-year them. objectives. period.
-MANAGEMENT STRATEGY EVALUATION (MSE) A simulation-based, analytical framework used to evaluate and compare the performance of alternative management procedures relative to pre-specified management objectives.
+Benchmarks used to compare the current status of a fishery management system against a desirable (target reference point) or undesirable (limit reference point) state.
+Often defined in management objectives.

+PERFORMANCE INDICATORS

+A quantitative expresion of a management objective used to evaluate how well the objectives are being achieved.
+For example, the average catch level over a 10-year period.

+MANAGEMENT STRATEGY EVALUATION (MSE)

+A simulation-based, analytical framework used to evaluate and compare the performance of alternative management procedures relative to pre-specified management objectives.
 Also the process of developing MPs.

+HARVEST CONTROL RULE (HCR)

+A pre-agreed rule that sets fishing opportunities (catch limit, effort limit, etc.) based on selected indicator(s) of stock status.

+DATA COLLECTION PROGRAM

+The plan for gathering the information needed to evaluate stock status to drive the HCR and monitor MP performance, including exceptional circumstances.

+STOCK STATUS

+The model-based or empirical process used to evaluate stock status using the collected data to trigger the HCR management action.

+EXCEPTIONAL CIRCUMSTANCES

-HARVEST CONTROL RULE (HCR) A pre-agreed rule that sets fishing opportunities (catch limit, effort limit, etc.) based on selected indicator(s) of stock status.
-DATA COLLECTION EXCEPTIONAL PROGRAM CIRCUMSTANCES The plan for gathering Rare and unforeseen events the information that were not tested STOCK STATUS needed to evaluate by the MSE or that stock status to drive The model-based or empirical the MP was not the HCR and monitor process used to evaluate stock designed to manage.
-MP performance, status using the collected data Or when monitoring including exceptional to trigger the HCR indicates the MP is not circumstances. management action. meeting objectives.
+Rare and unforeseen events that were not tested by the MSE or that the MP was not designed to manage.
+Or when monitoring indicates the MP is not meeting objectives.